river135/my-new-ui-service/README.md

 LOYAL3 Starter Project
 =============================================
 This is a basic starter kit project for Loyal3 UI components.
 Fork This project and make any changes necessary.
-If changes are made to the core that should be reused, please create a pull request.
+If any changes are made that would be valuable to pull back to the core project, please checkout the main starter app and make changes there.

 Stack
 -----